 They have invited us to run workshops with mothers in their community, where very few people graduate from secondary school and endure a hand-to-mouth existence.

 In the face of overwhelming need, we are working to entrench our work in these locations, so the mothers and fathers can teach and learn from one another.
-We are also seeking wisdom on where to expand next, as we have been asked to do more in Kenya and Uganda and have also been invited to take the service into Rwanda.
+We are also seeking wisdom on where to expand next, as we have been asked to do more in Kenya and Uganda and have also been invited to take the service into Rwanda and Zimbabwe.